-Joy serves as a brand ambassador for SK-II, Olay and other leading brands whose products inspire and engage young Chinese people.
+In her work, Joy often partners with SK-II, Olay and other leading brands whose products inspire and engage modern Chinese women.

 Joy earned MBA and M.A. in Urban Planning degrees from UCLA, and a BA from Duke University.
 She and husband Dave are blessed with two young daughters.

 What audiences say about Joy: